pdgilbert/eg_stm_hal/README.md

 ## Additional Examples

-Additional examples use crates other than the HAL and the main embedded crates.
+Additional examples use crates in addition to the HAL and the main embedded crates.
 There are now a fairly large number of these examples.
 They are [maintained at ](https://github.com/pdgilbert/rust-integration-testing) and the [CI testing is at ](https://github.com/pdgilbert/rust-integration-testing/actions).
 The testing strategy is more extensive than above.
 Examples are tested using both released and git versions of the crates.
-A simple table as above is difficult to maintain, but the github workflow action report at the above CI link is a good summary.
+A simple table as above is difficult to maintain, but the most recent (non-dependabot) github workflow report at the above CI link is usually a good summary.

 Code for these are in subdirectories of the repository `examples/` directory.
 The main groupings are as follows.